mirhadiseifi/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hadi is a third-year Ph.D. student at Mississippi State University where he is majoring in **Data Analytics** in the field of additive manufacturing.
 His interest in Data Analytics started back in bachelor studies when he had the opportunity to enroll in Java advanced programming course.
-He learned about the advanced techniques in programming such as Object-oriented programming, Inheritance, Polymorphism, GUI and etc. To broaden his knowledge in data analytics, he joined the Additive Manufacturing lab at Mississippi State University to have hand-on experience with uniques data collections.
+He learned about the advanced techniques in programming such as Object-oriented programming, Inheritance, Polymorphism, GUI and etc. To broaden his knowledge in data analytics, he joined the Additive Manufacturing lab at Mississippi State University to have hand-on experience with uniques data collections and modeling challenges.

 To further deepen his knowledge in Data Analytics and Machine learning, he pursed a minor in  **Computer Science and Engineering** to learn the novel techniques in machine learning, both mathematical and experimental aspects.
 Minor in Computer Science and multiple online courses have helped him to be a successful researcher in the field of Data Analytics.
 Hadi aspires to pursue a career as a Data Scientist, to model complex mathematical problems.